TAG Anti-Malware Working Group

 Establishing a method for coordinating the industry in its defense against malware peddlers is a priority for TAG.
 By defining a process for sharing information about malware in a manner that is trustworthy, legal, and consumer friendly, TAG can help the industry with a foundation to build a common and effective response to these attackers, thereby safeguarding the consumer from malware.

-John Murphy, OpenX, Co-Chair
+Susan Cho, OpenX, Co-Chair

 TAG’s Anti-Malware Working Group seeks to define a process for sharing information about malware through a “hub” in a manner that is responsible, legal and consumer friendly.
 We are also focused on developing security principles to help companies detect malware attacks on their sites, partnering with law enforcement to support investigations and prosecution of criminal activity, and educating consumers.